shirou/gopsutil/README.rst

 This is a port of psutil (http://pythonhosted.org/psutil/).
 The challenge is porting all psutil functions on some architectures...

+.. highlights:: Package Structure Changed!

+   Package (a.k.a. directory) structure has been changed!! see `#24 <https://github.com/shirou/gopsutil/issues/24`_

 Available Architectures
 ------------------------------------